PolaricServer/Database-plugin/README.md

 Client/user-owned data like trackers, static position objects, map-extents, map-layer setups, etc through a REST API.

-Currently it includes some js snippets that can be installed as extensions to the old webapp package.
-Note that the old _webapp_ has been replaced with _webapp2_ and these will soon go away.

 Future uses may include (SAR) mission information, users, etc.

 ## System requirements